 Aging in place includes securing the care and support needed to stay safe in your home.
 The process focuses on improving and maintaining your quality of life while planning for the future.

 Aging in place is a process.
 And, without a plan or some type of strategy, your home can become hazardous or even feel isolated.
-So, how do you age safely while staying home?
+So, how do you age safely while staying in your home?

 Everything costs money, so having a dependable income throughout retirement will benefit you in more ways than one.
 Plan early to ensure you have the means to lead the lifestyle you desire.
 Make sure you’re prepared for future expenses by considering things like long-term life insurance.
 And, don’t forget to speak with a financial advisor for some expert advice on securing your assets.
 Once you have a solid plan, you’ll be set for aging in place with a little extra peace of mind.